architect-templates/react/README.md

 ### Update the architect.yml file

 In the `architect.yml`, uncomment lines 14 and 15.
-These lines let Architect know that the `react component` depends on the `node-rest-api`.
-Additionally, it tells Architect to use the latest linked version available.
+These lines let Architect know that the `react` component depends on the `node-rest-api`.
+Additionally, it tells Architect to use the latest linked version available with the `latest` tag.

 ```yml
 dependencies: